 While on the Tour, I will share some dates and facts with you along the way, but I won’t be bombarding you with numbers.
 This Tour is more about the story of the town, and some of the people associated with it, during the Second World War.

 I have over a dozen items from that period which I bring along to help tell the stories of the men, women and children who lived, worked or were stationed in the town.

 Throughout the United Kingdom, towns and cities changed to meet the demands of the war effort.
 Factories that made even the most routine of products were converted to manufacture goods needed to support the military campaign.

 Carrickfergus was no different.
 Through this Tour you will learn about the very important items that were created here, and how the women in Northern Ireland flooded into the town to work in the factories.

 Northern Ireland was a staging post for over 300,000 American troops on their way to the frontline.

 Carrickfergus was identified as a crucial part of the infrastructure required.
 The first American communication base was set up here in early 1942, but a more significant event took place in the town in the summer of that year.
 We will visit the location where this took place, discover why it was so important, and follow the historic onward journey of one of those American soldiers.

-Advice for young children (Year 3 or younger) – if I am honest, the Junior Tour may not be suitable, and the Standard one definitely isn’t.
-There is quite a lot of information shared on both Tours, and I am not sure that a very young child would find this sufficiently interesting.
+Advice for young children (Year 3 or younger) – if I am honest, the Tour may not be suitable for very young children.
+There is quite a lot of information shared on the Tour, and I am not sure that a very young child would find this sufficiently interesting.
 That said, I will leave it up to the main carer of such a young child to decide if they want to bring them on a Tour.
 In such circumstances, children of this age will be made more than welcome and I will not charge for their attendance.
 If in doubt, get in touch and I can offer more specific advice.